 Head over to the Safety Issues & Recalls page on the website of the National Highway Traffic Safety Administration (NHTSA) to see if there are any open recalls on your vehicle, and if any are, either take your car in to have the fix applied or, if that's not possible, collect documentation regarding the proposed fix.
 Eliminating potential headaches like these will make your car that much more attractive to potential buyers.

 Clean Your Car

-Whether you’re preparing to trade your car in or sell it yourself, you’ll do well to spend a little time and money making it look nice.
+When a car dealer prepares to sell a car, they spend a fair amount of money reconditioning it.
+You don’t need to break the bank, but whether you’re preparing to trade your car in or sell it yourself, you’ll do well to spend a little time and money making it look nice.
 At a minimum, you should plan to expend some elbow grease washing and waxing your car, but don’t discount the value of a professional detail.
 Cleaning the interior—particularly the upholstery and floormats—can pay serious dividends and make an old car look nearly new.